jpuopolo67/proctor/README.md

 multiple copies and versions of Python running on your machine at the same time.
 Each project can maintain its own set of modules, dependencies, etc.

-There are several tools that enable you to manage virtual environments including <i>virtualenv</i> and
+There are several tools that enable you to manage virtual environments including _virtualenv_ and _miniconda_.
-<i>miniconda</i>.
 I prefer miniconda, and subsequent directions are miniconda-relative.
-That said,
-you should use the tool with which you're most comfortable or familiar.
-You can read about each and download your favorite from the following links:
+That said, you should use the tool with which you're most comfortable or familiar.
+You can read about each and download your favorite:

 * [virtualenv](https://virtualenv.pypa.io/en/latest/)
 * [miniconda](https://docs.conda.io/en/latest/miniconda.html)